Fine-Grained Motion Compression and Selective Temporal Fusion for Neural B-Frame Video Coding: Introduction

 B-frame coding exhibits two distinctive characteristics that pose unique challenges.
 First, it requires estimating bi-directional motion vectors from bi-directional reference frames, leading to higher motion coding costs compared to P-frame coding.
 Current schemes typically process bi-directional motion vectors by either: (1) concatenating them for joint compression using a single motion auto-encoder~\cite{sheng2025bi,chen2023b}, or (2) employing a parameter-shared motion auto-encoder for separate compression~\cite{ye2024deep}.
-However, these coarse-grained motion vector compression methods overlook two fundamental aspects of bi-directional motion characteristics: (a) the temporal correlation asymmetry between forward and backward references leads to distinct bitrate allocation needs and reconstruction quality requirements for bi-directional motion vectors, and (b) the inherent geometric consistency between forward and backward motion vectors can be exploited through joint motion modeling to improve compression efficiency.
+However, these coarse-grained motion vector compression methods treat bi-directional motions in an undifferentiated manner and thus overlook two fundamental aspects of bi-directional motion characteristics: (a) the temporal correlation asymmetry between forward and backward references leads to distinct bitrate allocation needs and, consequently, different required levels of precision for the reconstruction of bi-directional motion vectors, and (b) the inherent geometric consistency between forward and backward motion vectors can be exploited through joint motion modeling to improve compression efficiency.
 Second, the quality of predicted bi-directional temporal contexts and temporal priors varies substantially due to the differences in temporal reference correlation and motion vector precision.
 Existing schemes~\cite{sheng2025bi,chen2023b,ye2024deep} fused these contexts and priors uniformly through the contextual encoder-decoder and contextual entropy model without quality discrimination, which may propagate prediction errors and ultimately degrade rate-distortion performance.
 These characteristics suggest that dedicated algorithmic designs for B-frame coding may be necessary to achieve further compression efficiency improvement.